Harsh-Butani/Competitive-Programming/Notes.md

 // Another way is to calculate the factorials values and then use the formula for nCr C[n][r]=((factorial[n]*inverse_factorial[r])%MOD*inverse_factorial[n-r])%MOD;
 ```
-- Below code finds count of numbers <= m which are divisible by atleast one of the numbers in 'factors' by using the inclusion-exclusion principle
+- Below code finds count of numbers $\leq m$ which are divisible by atleast one of the numbers in $factors$ by using the inclusion-exclusion principle
 ```cpp
 void pie(int idx,vector<int>& factors,int n,int m,int product,int c,int& cnt){
     if(product>m){